-Taking part in the study would involve a one-to-one interview with a researcher in which you will be asked to answer questions about your experiences of being in a mental health inpatient unit, including the admissions process and your experiences during your stay.
-The conversation will be completely confidential and can take place at a location convenient to you, or online.
-If you do choose to take part, you will be reimbursed for your time with a £10 Amazon voucher.
-This research has been approved by the UCL Research Ethics Committee and by the Coram Ethics Committee.
+If you are aged 12 to 24 and have previously been admitted to a mental health in-patient unit, we’d love to hear from you!
+It doesn’t matter if you were sectioned or admitted as a voluntary patient but if you are aged 18+, it is important that your admission occurred before you were 18.
+Taking part in the study would involve a conversation with a researcher about your experiences of being in a mental health in-patient unit, including the admissions process and your experiences during your stay.
+The conversation will be completely confidential and can take place online or at a location convenient to you.
+After the conversation, you will receive a £10 Amazon voucher to thank you for your time.
+This research has been approved by the UCL Research Ethics Committee and the Coram Ethics Committee.